 7. The Persian civilization

-There was a time when ancient Persian civilization was in fact the most powerful empires in the world.
+There was a time when the ancient Persian civilization was in fact the most powerful empire in the world.
 Though only in power for a little over 200 years, the Persians conquered lands that covered over 2 million square miles.
 From the southern portions of Egypt to parts of Greece and then east to parts of India, the Persian Empire was known for its military strength and wise rulers.
 Now before you even start to contemplate the fact that they created such a vast empire just within a period of 200 years, before 550 BC, Persian (or Persis as it was called back then) used to be divided in factions among a number of leaders.

 6. Ancient Greek Civilization

 The ancient Greeks may not have been the oldest civilization, but they are doubtlessly one of the most influential civilizations to have ever existed in the world.
 Even though the rise of ancient Greece came from the Cycladic and Minoan civilization (2700 BC – 1500 BC), there is evidence of burials found in the Franchthi Cave in Argolid, Greece that dates back to around 7250 BC.
 The history of this civilization is scattered over such a huge period of time that historians had to divide it over different periods, the most popular of them being the Archaic, Classical and Hellenistic period.